MaciejFigat/MERN_SocksShop/frontend/README.md

 I want to fire it off in HomeScreen.js
 I no longer need to link it with axios directly so I can get rid of the const { data } = await axios.get('/api/products') in useEffect
+## in useEffect I dispatch listProducts
+ which in our actions fired off PRODUCT_LIST_REQUEST
+## it happened to be successful (PRODUCT_LIST_SUCCESS - it passed the data into payload (payload: data))
+## in reducer that data (that was put into payload) is getting put into products
+products: action.payload - on a successful response
 ## /////////////////